-- Change in the eligibility for COLAs from age 55 to actual age 60 for those retiring on or after January 1, 2010. - Change in the COLA calculation for retirees over the next four years from the change in CPI over the previous year, capped at 5 percent, to the following: - o For CY 2010, there was no COLA payment. - o For CY 2011, the COLA was 1.15 percent. - o For CY 2012, the COLA was 0.00 percent. - o For CY 2013, the COLA will be the change in CPI capped at 2.50 percent. - Change in the interest crediting rate on members' contributions to the System's Fixed Fund from 7.25 percent to the lesser of 6 percent or the actuarial rate of return minus 0.50

-- percent for all members effective January 1, 2010.
-In calendar years 2011 and 2010, the interest rate was 6 percent. - Addition of a provision for the System Board to select one or more investment professionals or financial experts as nonvoting members of and advisors to the System Board's Investment Committee.
+- Change in the eligibility for COLAs from age 55 to actual age 60 for those retiring on or after January 1, 2010. - Change in the COLA calculation for retirees over the next four years from the change in CPI over the previous year, capped at 5 percent, to the following: - o For CY 2010, there was no COLA payment. - o For CY 2011, the COLA was 1.15 percent. - o For CY 2012, the COLA was 0.00 percent. - o For CY 2013, the COLA was 2.30 percent. - Change in the interest crediting rate on members' contributions to the System's Fixed Fund from 7.25 percent to the lesser of 6 percent or the actuarial rate of return minus 0.50 percent for all members effective January 1, 2010.
+In calendar years 2013 and 2012, the interest rate was 6 percent. - Addition of a provision for the System Board to select one or more investment professionals or financial experts as nonvoting members of and advisors to the System Board's Investment Committee.
 In fiscal year 2010, Michael Brakebill, Chief Investment Officer of the Tennessee Consolidated Retirement System, was selected as an investment advisor to the System Board. - In consideration of a contribution of \$1 billion by TVA to the System for fiscal year 2010, the minimum required funding method for determining TVA contributions is suspended for a four-year period from fiscal year 2010 through fiscal year 2013.